alexbowe/bwt-corpus/readme.markdown

 During this, I remove the End-Of-String symbol (or pointer) in the BWTs, as it is of no use to me in a Wavelet Tree, and wouldn't need to be stored in anywhere but the host Suffix Array.

-To build, run `build_data.sh` (after compiling the above included programs).
-You must have the original Pizza&Chili data in the project directory.

-Sometime I will make the original and resultant data available on Amazon S3...